Hanner004/Hanner004/README.md

 ### Software Developer | Node.js | Python | NestJS | Express.js | PostgreSQL | MongoDB | Git | Docker

-Systems Engineer in training, currently in the eighth semester of the degree and holding a technologist degree in analysis and development of information systems.
-With knowledge and experience of over 1 year in back-end software development.
-Able to quickly adapt to new environments and work effectively in a team.
-With initiative to efficiently solve problems and achieve set goals.
-My goal is to continue learning and growing as a professional, offering innovative and quality solutions.
+Experienced back-end software developer with over 1 year of experience.
+Quick to adapt to new environments and collaborate effectively in teams.
+Proactive problem solver with a goal-driven mindset.
+Committed to continuous learning and delivering innovative, high-quality solutions.

 ### 🌐 Socials: